tapas-ai-project/tapas-ai-project.github.io/_posts/2024-03-10-RomeMeeting_Mar2024.md

   - workshops
 image: /images/CIAT_IT.jpg
 author_staff_member: mick
-excerpt: Meeting with CGIAR, CIAT and ESA in Rome
+excerpt: The recent in-person planning workshop of our interdisciplinary Tracking Adaptation Progress in Agricultural Systems (TAPAS) Project took place with our CGIAR partners in Alliance of Bioversity International and CIAT headquarters in Rome.
 ---

-Title:  TAPAS in-person planning workshop with CGIAR partners in Alliance of Bioversity International and CIAT.
+## TAPAS in-person planning workshop with CGIAR partners in Alliance of Bioversity International and CIAT.

 The recent in-person planning workshop of our interdisciplinary Tracking Adaptation Progress in Agricultural Systems (TAPAS) Project took place with our <a href="https://www.cgiar.org/"> CGIAR </a> partners in Alliance of Bioversity International and <a href="https://alliancebioversityciat.org/"> CIAT </a> headquarters in Rome.